bgoonz/BGOONZ_BLOG_2.0/notes/articles/Regular Expressions  Eloquent JavaScript.md

 > > > > > > > bed43c0156f1c7fa6aedd1d8e3c3ff5c475148e4

 [](#p_SXQOi9ZwwH)Conceptually, when you use `exec` or `test`, the regular expression engine looks for a match in your string by trying to match the expression first from the start of the string, then from the second character, and so on, until it finds a match or reaches the end of the string.
-It’ll either return the first match that can be found or fail to find any match at all.
+It'll either return the first match that can be found or fail to find any match at all.

 [](#p_HJjJAo8dQp)To do the actual matching, the engine treats a regular expression something like a flow diagram.
 This is the diagram for the livestock expression in the previous example: